Complexity of trust-region methods with unbounded Hessian approximations for smooth and nonsmooth optimization: Introduction

 and \(\varphi_k\) is a smooth model of \(f\) about \(x_k\).
 In particular, if \(\varphi_k\) is a second-order Taylor approximation at \(x_k\) with Hessian approximation \(B_k\), \(\omega_k = \sup \left\{s^T B_k s / \|s\|^2 \mid 0 < \|s\| \le \Delta_k \right\}\), so that~\eqref{eq:asm-sum-invmaxomegaj-inf} is reminiscent of~\eqref{eq:asm-sum-invmaxBj-inf}.
 If \(\omega_k\) is bounded independently of \(k\), which is the case for bounded Hessian approximations, they show that their algorithm enjoys a complexity bound of \(O(\epsilon^{-2})\).

-\citet{cartis-gould-toint-2020b} present a similar concept of high-order approximate minimizers to that of \citep{cartis-gould-toint-2020} for nonsmooth problems such as~\eqref{eq:nlp-composite} where \(f\), \(c\) are smooth, and \(h\) is nonsmooth and Lipschitz-continuous.
+\citet{cartis-gould-toint-2020b} present a similar concept of high-order approximate minimizers to that of \citep{cartis-gould-toint-2020} for nonsmooth problems such as~\eqref{eq:nlp-composite} where \(f\), \(c\) are smooth, and \(h\) is nonsmooth but Lipschitz-continuous.
 They present an algorithm of adaptive regularization of order \(p\), and derive several bounds depending on the properties of~\eqref{eq:nlp-composite} and of the order of the desired approximate minimizer.
-In particular, for the order \(q = 1\) and convex regularizer \(h\), their complexity bound is \(O(\epsilon^{-\frac{p+1}{p}})\), and they show that it is sharp by constructing a function by polynomial interpolation.
+In particular, for \(q = 1\) and convex \(h\), their complexity bound is \(O(\epsilon^{-(p+1) / p})\), and they show that it is sharp.